InfinityFlowApp/aspire-temporal/README.md

-# Temporal Dev Server Aspire Component
+# InfinityFlow Aspire.Temporal

-Aspire extension to start the temporal cli dev server as an executable resource
+Aspire extension to start the temporal cli dev server as an container or executable resource

 ## Contents:
 - [Pre-Requisites](#pre-requisites)